 If you’re constantly afraid that you’ll never be able to develop your focus, you’ll never make any real changes.
 A hypnotherapist can help you develop your focus and concentration, starting with something as little as imagining an island paradise, thinking of it long enough so you can relax and quiet your mind.
 If you do this long enough, you’ll eventually reach a point where you’re genuinely happy, healthy, and confident in your ability to succeed.

 Whether it’s for a child or adult, hypnotherapy can be a viable way to gently address the root challenges of ADHD, going directly into where the disorder originates: the mind.
-Although not a substitute for conventional therapy, hypnosis can be a powerful way to supplement your treatment and get the best results.
+Although not a substitute for conventional therapy, hypnosis, even in the form of a free hypnotherapy download from the Internet, can be a powerful way to supplement your treatment and get the best results.
 I highly suggest you consult with a medical doctor before using hypnosis.